-With the acquisition of the Global Companies completed in the previous quarter, we moved forward with our integration throughout the current quarter.
+With the acquisition of the Global Companies completed in the first quarter, we moved forward with our integration throughout the second and third quarters.
 We are pleased with the progress to date, with respect to both product development initiatives and beneficial exchanges of investment theses and ideas between investment managers and analysts in Canada and the U.S.